beginning of content

 Other treatments for rectal bleeding

-If your haemorrhoids keep coming back, you can talk to your doctor about having surgery to fit the problem.
+If you have haemorrhoids that keep coming back, you can talk to your doctor about having surgery to treat them.

 Treatment for anal fissures can involve Botox injections or surgery.